balenaltd/handbook/Architecture-Calls.md

 - Run the [postArchCallNotes](https://github.com/resin-io/supportHQ/blob/master/scripts/arch-call-agenda/postArchCallNotes.js) script.
 This basically fetches Front items with a `summary-needs-posting` tag, posts them in flowdock with the #meeting-notes hashtag (so everyone in the team receives the notes) and re-tags the Front conversation with the `summary-posted` tag.

-The notes must also be added in https://github.com/resin-io/balena/wiki/Architecture-Calls (manually at the moment)

 ### Architecture call recordings